Restricted Boltzmann Machine and Deep Belief Network: Tutorial and Survey: Restricted Boltzmann Machine

 \subsubsection{Gibbs Sampling}

 We can use Gibbs sampling for sampling and generating the hidden and visible units.
 If $\nu$ denotes the iteration index of Gibbs sampling, we iteratively sample:

-until the burn-out convergence.
-As was explained before, only several iterations of Gibbs sampling are usually sufficient.
-After the burn-out, the samples are approximately samples from the joint distribution $\mathbb{P}(\b{v}, \b{h})$.
+until the burn-in convergence.
+As was explained in Section \ref{section_Gibbs_sampling_background}, only several iterations of Gibbs sampling are usually sufficient.
+After the burn-in, the samples are approximate samples from the joint distribution $\mathbb{P}(\b{v}, \b{h})$.
 As the variables are conditionally independent, this Gibbs sampling can be implemented as in Algorithm \ref{algorithm_RBM_Gibbs_sampling}.
-In this algorithm, $h_j^{(\nu)} \sim \mathbb{P}(h_j | \b{v}^{(\nu)})$ can be implemented as drawing a sample from uniform distribution $u \sim U[0,1]$ and compare it to the value of Probability Density Function (PDF), $\mathbb{P}(h_j | \b{v}^{(\nu)})$.
+In this algorithm, $h_j^{(\nu)} \sim \mathbb{P}(h_j | \b{v}^{(\nu)})$ can be implemented as drawing a sample from uniform distribution $u \sim U[0,1]$ and comparing it to the value of Probability Density Function (PDF), $\mathbb{P}(h_j | \b{v}^{(\nu)})$.
 If $u$ is less than or equal to this value, we have $h_j=1$; otherwise, we have $h_j=0$.
 Implementation of sampling $v_i$ has a similar procedure.
-Alternatively, we can use inverse of Cumulative Distribution Function of these distributions for drawing samples (see \cite{ghojogh2020sampling} for more details about sampling).
+Alternatively, we can use inverse of cumulative distribution function of these distributions for drawing samples (see \cite{ghojogh2020sampling} for more details about sampling).